-Gaming keyboards offer a range of benefits that can be used to highlight specific games’ control schemes, including more reactive key switches, programmable macro keys, and mappable RGB lighting.
-Advances in wireless technology also mean that you no longer have to be tied to a desk to take advantage of them.
+If you want to compete online, you’re going to want to invest in a gaming keyboard.
+They offer a range of benefits that can be used to highlight specific games’ control schemes, including more reactive key switches, programmable macro keys, and mappable RGB lighting.
+Advances in wireless technology also mean that you no longer have to be tied to your desk to take advantage of them.

 Related: Best gaming mice